jagath132/finance_tracker/README.md

 - **Icons**: Lucide React
 - **Charts**: (if any, add here)
 - **Other**: Axios for HTTP requests, PapaParse for CSV handling

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.